 Table of Contents

 A dangerous condition called atherosclerosis is the leading cause of death in developed countries.
 It causes your arteries to stiffen and clog with plaque and greatly increases your risk of dangerous clots.
 Unfortunately, a medication used in the treatment of a certain type of leukemia is causing patients to develop a rapidly-progressing and irreversible type of atherosclerosis.
-Patients who suffered this serious adverse event are filing Tasigna lawsuits seeking answers and justice.
+Patients who suffered this serious adverse event are filing lawsuits with Tasigna atherosclerosis attorneys seeking answers and justice.
 They want to know why they weren’t warned that the medication could cause them to develop a condition that has potentially-fatal health consequences and why they were denied the opportunity to make informed decisions about their health and treatment options.

 Hardened Arteries Lead to Serious Health Consequences